jcjr30/java-bank-cli/README.md

 - Somewhat secure account access, Accounts can only be accessed with their account number
 - Deposit funds
 - Withdraw funds
-- Has several pre-generated bank accounts
+- Has several pre-generated bank accounts in JSON_Data